terraform-aws-modules/terraform-aws-eks/README.md

 <h4>How can I stop Terraform from removing the EKS tags from my VPC and subnets?</h4>

-You need to add the tags to the VPC and subnets yourself.
+You need to add the tags to the Terraform definition of the VPC and subnets yourself.
 See the [basic example](https://github.com/terraform-aws-modules/terraform-aws-eks/tree/master/examples/basic).

 An alternative is to use the aws provider's [`ignore_tags` variable](https://www.terraform.io/docs/providers/aws/#ignore_tags-configuration-block).
 However this can also cause terraform to display a perpetual difference.